JaredC01/Galileo2/user_mods/JosAr/G2_Umbilical_for_z_chain/Readme.md

 One for the SB PCB style toolhead boards (SB Toolhead PCB, FLY-SB-2040, EBB SB2209/SB240, SB CAN TH, etc), and another for motor mounted boards (Huvud, FLY-SHT36/42, EBB36/42, etc)

+### V1.1 update

+The G2 CAN motor mounts had an issue where plastic wasn't where it was supposed to be, volved that and updated the STL's

 Without further delay, you can access the relevant sections below.

 # SB PCB version